Port

 Notes:

-Wear comfortable shoes; bring a hat, sunscreen and sunglasses.
-Your guide will do his/her best to speak English, but please keep in mind that the limited tourism infrastructure of Trujillo is part of the city’s charm, and bear with any language difficulties he/she may encounter.
+Wear comfortable walking shoes.
+Shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
+Bring a hat and sunglasses; wear biodegradable/reef-safe sunscreen.
+Bring bottled water.
+Limited tourism infrastructure is part of the charm here; you are trading breadth of guide experience for authentic interaction.
+Please bring your spirit of adventure and bear with any language difficulties or operational surprises that may crop up.
 Buses and other forms of transportation in Trujillo may be somewhat basic in comparison with those offered in some other ports of call.
-On Sundays, museums and colonial houses in downtown Trujillo are closed; the visit to the city will be a panoramic drive only.
+The museums and colonial houses in downtown Trujillo are closed on Sundays; the visit to the city will be a panoramic drive only.